Norecipes - Elevating Everyday Meals

 Matcha Basque Cheesecake

 With its caramelized top and creamy center, Basque cheesecake has taken the world by storm.
 It's become particularly popular in Japan, where the name of the dish is shortened to Basuchee (バスチー), and you can even find it in convenience stores like 7-Eleven and Lawsons.
-I've posted an easy version of the original Basque Cheesecake recipe from La Vigne before, but this time, I wanted to add a touch of Japan by flavoring it with matcha or green tea powder to make a Matcha Basque Cheesecake(抹茶バスチー).
+I've posted an easy version of the original Basque Cheesecake recipe from La Vigne before, but this time, I wanted to add a touch of Japan by flavoring it with matcha, or green tea powder, to make a Matcha Basque Cheesecake(抹茶バスチー).

 • Matcha Basque Cheesecake

-• Why This Recipe Works?
+• Why My Recipe Works

 • Ingredients for Matcha Basque Cheesecake